jmartin82/mmock/README.md

 * *delay*: Delay the response in seconds.
 Simulate bad connection or bad server performance.
 * *crazy*: Return random server errors (5xx) in some request.
 Simulate server problems.
 * *priority*: Set the priority to avoid match in less restrictive mocks.
 Higher, more priority.
+* *webHookURL*: After any match if this option is defined it will notify the match to the desired endpoint.

 ### Scenarios